a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 Alliteration is a developmental stage towards the end of the preschool phonics journey and there’s lots that nursery children need to know and do before they get to this stage.

-If you’re wondering if your nursery super stars are ready for alliteration, download this popular FREE assessment tool that Little Learners used.
+If you’re wondering if your preschoolers are ready for alliteration, you can download this FREE assessment tool and prephonics progression that Little Learners used.

 It will help you pinpoint the nursery phonics skills your preschoolers have mastered so far.
 Then, like the staff at Little Learners, you’ll instantly be able to see who is ready to play around with alliteration.